About the Zena and Michael A. Wiener Cardiovascular Institute

-As cardiovascular disease gains a foothold across the planet, Mount Sinai has been at the forefront of cardiovascular translational research.
-Mount Sinai leveraged its already well-established translational research program to create the Cardiovascular Research Institute.
-The Institute traces its roots back to the Zena and Michael A. Wiener Cardiovascular Institute, which was created to more closely connect Mount Sinai’s research advances with the clinical practice of medicine.
+As cardiovascular diseases have gained a larger foothold globally as the number one killer of people, Mount Sinai has been at the forefront of cardiovascular translational research thanks to the Zena and Michael A. Wiener Cardiovascular Institute.
+The Institute was created to more closely connect Mount Sinai's research advances with the clinical practice of medicine.

 The rapid translation of innovative research concepts into prevention, diagnosis, and therapy means that patients receive multidisciplinary treatment of unprecedented quality.
 Our programs span patient care from the earliest stages of life — our pediatric cardiologists can detect cardiac disease in the unborn fetus — well into advanced age through specialized geriatric cardiology.